Meet Anita and Hansa.

 It is a never-ending learning curve which enables you to grow with your horse.

 Why did you decide to buy a horse?

 I had always wanted to own a horse ever since I was a child.

-Because I wasn’t able to do that when I was younger, I decided when I was an adult and started to earn my own money, to give it a try.
+Because I wasn’t able to do that when I was younger, I decided that when I was an adult and started to earn my own money, I’d give it a try.